-ADCB joins the UN-convened Net Zero Banking Alliance (NZBA) and more than triples its 2030 sustainable finance target to AED 125 bn (USD 34 bn)
+ADCB Joins The UN-Convened Net Zero Banking Alliance (NZBA) And More Than Triples Its 2030 Sustainable Finance Target To AED 125 Bn (USD 34 Bn)

-(MENAFN- Iris Media Press Services) • The United Nations-convened NZBA brings together more than 130 global banks with USD 74 trillion in total assets that have committed to financing ambitious climate action to transition the real economy in line with the goals of the Paris Agreement

-• Under NZBA, ADCB will align its lending and investment portfolios with the aim of net zero emissions by 2050, including setting targets for carbon-intense sectors within 18 months

-• ADCB’s climate strategy aims to drive emission reductions across the Bank’s financing, operations and supply chain, in line with the aim of limiting global warming to 1.5°C and the UAE’s Net Zero by 2050 Strategic Initiative
+The United Nations-convened NZBA brings together more than 130 global banks with USD 74 trillion in total assets that have committed to financing ambitious climate action to transition the real economy in line with the goals of the Paris Agreement.
+Under NZBA, ADCB will align its lending and investment portfolios with the aim of net zero emissions by 2050, including setting targets for carbon-intense sectors within 18 months.
+ADCB's climate strategy aims to drive emission reductions across the Bank's financing, operations and supply chain, in line with the aim of limiting global warming to 1.5°C and the UAE's Net Zero by 2050 Strategic Initiative.

 Convened by the UN Environment Programme Finance Initiative (UNEP FI), NZBA is an industry-led initiative to align the lending and investment portfolios of financial institutions with the imperative of limiting global warming to 1.5°C, in line with the Paris Agreement.